Vegoia/vegoia.github.io/_pages/about.md

 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---

+--

+Welcome on my website!

+Here you can find book reviews and other things I want to share.
+The book reviews are always written in the individual book's language.

+--

 Willkommen auf meiner Webseite!